Arus-hub/VR_Rowing_AI_Neural_Network/README.md

 Developed a detailed 3D model of a rowing shell, incorporating aspects such as size, weight, and aesthetics to replicate an actual rowing boat.
 Integrated the rowing shell model with the physics engine of Unity to ensure realistic movement and response to user inputs.
+Flowchart for accurate smooth boat movement:
 ![Screenshot](ImgUp/SMooth.png)
+Nature Acting on the boat :
 ![Screenshot](ImgUp/mechanics.png)

 ### Development